 Munsell used the new model to assess the MRI scans of 318 infants with a family history of autism and 117 infants with no family history of autism at six months of age and again at 12 months.
 Based on increases in brain size, the technique correctly predicted the diagnosis of autism in infants with 94 percent accuracy.

 And that’s a big deal, says Munsell, because for the first time it offers doctors a quantitative way to evaluate a child for autism.
 Previously physicians had no definitive biological way to diagnose the condition.
-Instead, they have had to rely on a diagnostic test comprised of a series of questions that assessed a child’s behavior at or after the age of two.
+Instead, they have had to rely on a diagnostic test comprised of a series of questions that assess a child’s behavior at or after the age of two.

 With so many significant clinical implications for the new model, the College of Charleston is working with the University of North Carolina to patent the research for further development of the technology.